 On Tuesday, Chinese central bank shocked the global financial world by devaluing its currency against the dollar.
 The move, devalued the Chinese currency to its lowest level since 2010 in a move aimed at reviving the Chinese economy which has faced reduced income from export in the past few months.

 In Europe, markets reacted by going south with fears that the weakening Chinese economy could have serious implications in trade.
-In the United Kingdom, the benchmark FTSE 100 index fell sharply by 1.8% to 6544.20.
-In France, the CAC fell by 1.7%.
-In Germany and Spain, the DAX and the IBEX fell by 2% and 1.5% respectively.
+The benchmark FTSE 100 index (United Kingdom) fell sharply by 1.8% to 6544.20.
+In France, the CAC fell by 1.7%, In Germany and Spain, the DAX and the IBEX fell by 2% and 1.5% respectively.

 How to trade the uncertain times

 As the Chinese economy undergoes uncertainties and the ultimate volatility, day traders need to be very careful.
 At these times, having a broader outlook, rather than focusing on the technical indicators will help you.

 For instance, no one had predicted the massive devaluation on Tuesday and the follow-up on Wednesday.
 Therefore, since the technical indicators focus on the chart patterns, the fact is that in this situation, the fundamentalists had their day.

 In currencies, We believe that the dollar will continue to strengthen in the next month before the fed meeting in September.
 However, going by the recent released data, our feeling is that the American economy is not stable for a rate hike.

 On Tuesday, the QoQ Nonfarm productivity numbers and the API weekly crude oil stock fell short of what analysts had forecasted.
 On Wednesday, the federal budget balance also fell short of analysts expectations.
 The recent labor and inflation numbers have also not lived to the expectations of the analysts.